meganemichel/nf-tower-docs/content/docs/getting-started/system-deployment.md

 Tower implements a cron service which takes care of executing periodical activities, such as sending e-mail notifications and cleaning up.

 The cron service can be configured to run as an embedded backend service or an independent service.

-## Deployment configurations

-### Basic deployment

-The minimal Tower configuration only requires the front-end, backend and database modules.

-These can be executed as Docker containers or as native services running in the hosting environment.
-Such minimal configuration is only suggested for evaluation purposes or for a small number of users.

-### Kubernetes deployment

-Kubernetes cluster management is emerging as the technology of choice for the deployment of applications requiring high-availability, scalability and security standards.

-Nextflow Tower Enterprise includes configuration manifests for the deployment in the Kubernetes environment.

-## Nextflow client

-Once deployed the Nextflow workflow runtime includes a thin HTTP client to connect and submit execution metadata to the Tower service.

-The service endpoint can be accessed at the backend layer or at the frontend layer depending on the chosen Tower configuration.

-In both cases, the data transfer is encrypted using HTTPS protocol.